-We had previously recommended in our 2016/17 Annual Audit Report that the Trustees of the Netherlee School 1937 Endowment Trust should consider the introduction of processes by The Trustees of Netherlee School 1937 Endowment Trust should maintain evidence on the actual use of grant awards which supports the proper use of Trust funds.
+We had previously recommended in our 2016/17 Annual Audit Report that the Trustees of the Netherlee School 1937 Endowment Trust should consider the introduction of processes by which the proper of grant awards could be confirmed.
+This recommendation has not been implemented by the Trustees

+The Trustees of Netherlee School 1937 Endowment Trust should maintain evidence on the actual use of grant awards which supports the proper use of Trust funds.